-Paignton Zoo is part of the Whitley Wildlife Conservation Trust which co-ordinates seven regional conservation programmes in the UK and overseas.
+Paignton Zoo is part of the Whitley Wildlife Conservation Trust which co-ordinates six regional conservation programmes, one in the UK, three in Africa and two in Asia.

 Native species - Dormice recovery programme